 - Students are required to complete a minimum of 192 hours at an internship site over the course of a semester.
 Semesters run from August through December (Fall), January through May (Spring) and June through July (Summer).

 - Internships strive to advance the education of the student, provide an opportunity for students to learn from a seasoned professional and receive feedback on their performance in a professional environment.

 - Interns can be paid or not, depending on the organization.
 Learn more at Position Statement on U.S. Internship provided by National Association of Colleges & Employers.

-- Internship supervisor/mentor must be open to hosting an on-site visit by the Center's Director.
+- Internship supervisor or mentor must be open to hosting an on-site visit by the Center's director.